leokostarev/frugurt-lang/README.md

 Also, there are 3 flavors of types:
 - struct - mutable, passed by value
-- classs - mutable, passed by reference
+- class - mutable, passed by reference
-- record - immutable, passed by reference
+- data - immutable, passed by reference

 Also, there is builtin data validation, using "watches"